 This check box is selected by default.
 Clear it to stop the import log from being sent by e-mail.

 By default, the user logged into SBM Application Administrator when the import process is started is sent the log message.
 Change the e-mail address as needed.
-To send the log to multiple addresses, separate each address with a semicolon.
+To send the log to multiple addresses, separate each address with a comma.

 Use the Field Mapping section to map spreadsheet columns to SBM fields.
 You can save field mappings for specific tables and reuse them for additional imports and updates.
 For guidelines, refer to Field Mapping Considerations.

 This drop-down list stores field mappings saved for the selected import table.
 This enables you to quickly perform additional imports or update existing data.
 Saved field mappings can be used by any administrator who has privileges to submit and update items into the table selected for the field map.

 Select this check box to use default values for cells that do not contain data.
 If a default value is not set for the mapped field, the field value is empty after the import is complete.